 The question to ask is “why” provide another example after sharing the main idea?”
 This is why this approach is not always the clearest.

 When reading it is important to determine what is the point and to answer why is the writer writing about this.
 The answer to these questions is the main idea.
 It is the most important idea about the topic.
 The main idea is what the writer wants a student to remember after he or she finishes reading.
 The placement of the main idea can be anywhere in the paragraph.
 Finding the main idea will help a student to see the big picture of what the writer was trying to say.

 IMPORTANT NOTE FOR WRITERS: In an academic writing, it is almost always best to put the main idea at the beginning.
 A student wants the reader, which is often a professor, to know exactly where the student is taking them in their text immediately.
 If a teacher has to try and figure what a student has to say, the teacher can often become frustrated and this could cost a student points.
 Scholars want to know what the point is right away, they want to see the big picture and check details as necessary.
 Therefore, students should tell them in the first sentence or as soon as possible what the main idea is.
 There are exceptions depending on discipline but this is a very safe rule for most circumstances.

-The next best place to put a main idea is at the end.
+The next best place to put the main idea is at the end.
 As mentioned, this is a sort of inductive reasoning approach.
 The reader wonders what the student is talking about but the get the point at the end.
-It’s frustrating but eventually they get the punchline.
+It’s frustrating but eventually, they get the punchline.
 The worst place is the middle.
-A student give examples, state the point, and give more examples.
-This is totally confusing in may disciplines.
-Remember, main idea should be first whenever possible, last if necessary, and never in the middle.
+A student gives examples, state the point, and give more examples.
+This is totally confusing in many disciplines.
+Remember, the main idea should be first whenever possible, last if necessary, and never in the middle.